milhaves/milhaves.github.io/content/_index.md

       text: |-
         I am broadly interested in autonomous vehicles/mobile robotics, terrain navigation, and control systems.

-        I have conducted research into autonomous motorcycles navigating on uneven terrain, which culminated in physical prototypes that can be used to test safety systems for human riders.
+        I have conducted research into autonomous motorcycles navigating on uneven terrain, which has culminated in physical prototypes that can be used to test safety systems for human riders.
     design:
       columns: '1'
   - block: collection